TWarczak/data_warz/content/post/2021-05-26-forecasting-daily-sales-w-modeltime/index.md

     -   chose values that associate with low rmse and high rsq

 After each set I narrow the tuning grid, depending on what the plot shows me.
-Then I do it again until its…good…enough…?
-Models tuning with many tuning parameters took a 5-10 minutes to run on my 2019 16 GB, 1.6 GHz MacBook Air.
+Then I do it again until additional tunes make little impact on the rmse/rsq.
+Hint - pay attention to the y-axis of the plots.
+Models tuning with many tuning parameters could take ~8 minutes to run on my 2019 16 GB, 1.6 GHz MacBook Air.
 I could use an upgrade.

 ### SVM - no Fourier-Series